sbweeden/blog_assets/fido2app_isva_demo/isva_config/README.md

 ## Pre-requisites

 - Your ISVA system should be configured with a Web Reverse Proxy that is functioning and accessible to both browsers and an iPhone.
+It must either have a valid certificate, or if using a self-signed certificate the certificate must be imported into the trust store for both the browser and iOS.
+In these instructions the hostname is `www.myidp.ibm.com`.
 - A user account should exist (in my case this is `testuser`)

 ## Setup Instructions